 |NEW RELEASE!
 Event Taps Testbench - A free developer utility for exploring Apple's Quartz Event Taps API.
 Version 1.4.0 requires Mac OS X 10.7 (Lion) or later and supports all releases through macOS Mojave 10.14.|

 |This site is encrypted and protected by a digital certificate.|

 Go to UI Browser Downloads to download UI Browser and review its licensing terms.
 To purchase a registration key, visit our Online Store managed by eSellerate.
 Send licensing questions to firstname.lastname@example.org.

-To license the PFiddlesoft Frameworks and review their licensing terms and disclaimers, visit PFiddlesoft Frameworks Downloads.
-The license is free for personal use or for use with your free products.
-We charge a flat one-time license fee for use of each framework with a commercial or other paid product line.
+Go to PFiddlesoft Frameworks Downloads to download the frameworks and to review their licensing terms.
+The licenses are free for personal use or for use with your free software products.
+We charge a flat one-time license fee for use of each framework with a commercial or other paid product.
 Source code is available for a separate fee.
 Send licensing questions to email@example.com

-For technical support for any of our products, visit its Product page and click the Support button.
+For technical support for any of our products, go to its Product page and click the Support button.
 Send support questions to firstname.lastname@example.org.

-All of PFiddlesoft's products are signed with our Apple Developer ID for increased security using Gatekeeper under OS X Mountain Lion 10.8 and newer.
-For the best experience running our applications with Gatekeeper, select the default setting, "Mac App Store and identified developers", in the Security & Privacy pane of System Preferences.
-If an application has been altered since we posted it for download here, Gatekeeper will prevent it from running without your permission after you install it.
+All of PFiddlesoft's applications are signed with our Apple Developer ID for increased security, and UI Browser is notarized by Apple to assure users that it is from a trusted developer and was scanned for malicious code by Apple to ensure its security.
+If an application has been altered since we posted it for download here, Gatekeeper will prevent it from running after you install it.
 The latest distribution disk images are also signed with our Developer ID.